firebase/genkit/js/plugins/checks/README.md

 This plugin provides evaluators for each Checks AI safety policy.
 Text is cassified by calling the [Checks Guardrails API](https://console.cloud.google.com/marketplace/product/google/checks.googleapis.com).

-> Note: The Guardrails is currently in private priview and you will need to request quota.
+> Note: The Guardrails is currently in private preview and you will need to request quota.
 To request quota fill out this [Google form](https://docs.google.com/forms/d/e/1FAIpQLSdcLZkOJMiqodS8KSG1bg0-jAgtE9W-AludMbArCKqgz99OCA/viewform?usp=sf_link)

 Curently that list includes: